c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

 ## Data Sharing in C++ [01]: Between Functions Within A File

-The simplest way to share data between different functions within a file is to simply declare a `global variables`.
+The simplest way to share data between different functions within a file is to simply declare `global variables`.

 [//]: <> (Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.